-We’re focused on regular maintenance for both plumbing and HVAC systems because we’ve seen firsthand what can happen when these parts of a home aren’t taken care of professionally each year.
+We’re focused on regular maintenance for plumbing, HVAC & electrical systems because we’ve seen firsthand what can happen when these parts of a home aren’t taken care of professionally each year.
 But not all maintenance tasks need to come from professionals.
 One basic step of caring for an HVAC system is one you have to attend to on your own: changing the air filter every 1 to 3 months.
 We’ve written a post specifically about how often to change the filter, and we recommend reviewing it.

 Today, we want to, well, scare you a little bit and tell you what can happen if you don’t change the filter on schedule.
-There are a number of things that can go wrong when an AC is congested filter is left in place.
+Several things can go wrong when an AC is congested filter is left in place.
 Read about them below, and make sure you turn to us for air conditioning service in Indianola, IA whenever you need it.

 What Might Go Wrong with a Clogged Filter

 - Drop-in airflow: The filter protects the interior of the air conditioner’s cabinet from dust and other debris coming through the return air ducts.
 But if it’s clogged, it will also stop the air from getting through, and this means a drop in airflow throughout the supply vents.
 You may notice rooms getting hotter than they should because they aren’t receiving the level of airflow they’re supposed to.